 8. Goblin Shark

 The goblin shark (Mitsukurina owstoni) is a deep-water fish with pink skin that has elongated, flattened jaws that protrude outward and pointed nail-like teeth.
 Its snout is quite unusual.
-They can get up to 6 meters long and have a thin, flabby bodies.
+They can get up to 6 meters long and have thin, flabby bodies.
 When they reach adulthood, the mature sharks’ distinctive pink color is caused by visible blood veins beneath the skin, an evolution from their nearly white juvenile state.

 Also Read: 10 Different Types of Sharks In The World